nyu-popl-sp26/hw02/README.md

 ## Homework 2

-The deadline for Homework 2 is Friday, September 22, 6pm.
-The late submission deadline is Friday, September 29, 4pm.
+The deadline for Homework 2 is Thursday, February 12, 2pm.

 Refer to the homework handout [`hw02.pdf`](hw02.pdf) for details about the assignment.
 This file provides some information to help you get started with setting up your development environment for the homework assignments.